Embed This Data

 Between 1975 and 1979, Pol Pot’s Khmer Rouge regime killed an estimated 3 million Cambodians.
 The Khmer Rouge Tribunal, established under an agreement with the United Nations to prosecute senior officials involved in the atrocities, has been slow to deliver justice.
-Though it is nominally a democracy, Cambodia has been ruled by former Khmer Rouge member and Vietnamese puppet Prime Minister Hun Sen since 1993.
-The general election victory of Hun Sen’s Cambodian People’s Party in 2013 was hotly contested by the opposition party.
-In 2012, Cambodia took its turn chairing the Association of Southeast Asian Nations, drawing increased international attention to and criticism of its undemocratic policies and close ties to China.
-Cambodia’s economy depends heavily on tourism and apparel assembly.
+Nominally a democracy, Cambodia has been ruled by former Khmer Rouge member and Vietnamese ally Prime Minister Hun Sen since 1993.
+The general election victory of Hun Sen’s Cambodian People’s Party in 2013 was hotly contested by the opposition Cambodia National Rescue Party.
+In July 2014, after Hun Sen promised to initiate electoral reform, both parties agreed to suspend protests and reconvene government.
+Those reforms have yet to be implemented.
+Cambodia’s economy remains heavily dependent on tourism and apparel assembly.

 Corruption remains a serious obstacle to Cambodia’s economic development and social stability.
 Increased foreign investment has brought notable economic growth but frequently involves land grabs by powerful politicians, bureaucrats, and military officers.
 The judiciary is marred by inefficiency, corruption, and a lack of independence.
 There is a severe shortage of lawyers, and the system’s poorly trained judges are subject to political pressure.

 The top individual income and corporate tax rates are 20 percent.
 Other taxes include an excise tax and a value-added tax.
 The overall tax burden equals 12.4 percent of total domestic income.
 Government spending amounts to 20.5 percent of total domestic output, but the budget balance remains under control.
 Public debt remains below 30 percent of GDP.